 - Close SOLIDWORKS

-- Right click on any SOLIDWORKS part (sldprt) file in a Windows Explorer folder, choose Open with and select Choose default program
+- Right-click on any SOLIDWORKS part (sldprt) file in a Windows Explorer folder, choose Open with, and select Choose default program

-- In the Open with window select the SOLIDWORKS Launcher under Recommended Programs.
+- In the Open with a window select the SOLIDWORKS Launcher under Recommended Programs.
 If the SOLIDWORKS Launcher is not available as a Recommended Program, click on Browse… and select the swShellFileLauncher.exe, which can be found in the SOLIDWORKS installation folder (default location: C:\Program Files\SolidWorks Corp\SolidWorks).
-Also make sure to check on Always use the selected program to open this kind of file and select OK.
+Also, make sure to check on Always use the selected program to open this kind of file and select OK.